How to Choose Between Kitchen Cabinet Knobs or Pulls?

 - Bail pulls: These are hinged handles that you can mount onto a back plate and lie flush against the cabinet when not in use

-Pro Tip: If you’d like to mix and match your kitchen handles, use knobs for doors and pulls for drawers.
+Pro Tip: If you plan on mixing knobs and pulls on your kitchen cabinets, use knobs for doors and pulls for drawers.
 However, use a longer pull instead of a knob for your pantry door.

-As you research the best cabinet handles for your kitchen, narrow down to just a few dozen options in different sizes, styles, and finishes.
-If you want to make that final choice that will go into your kitchen, keep the following expert tips in mind:
+As you research the best cabinet pulls, knobs and handles for your kitchen, narrow your choices down to just a few dozen options in different sizes, styles, and finishes.
+If you want to easily add that final touch to your kitchen, keep the following expert tips in mind:

 1) Live-In or Resale?

 If you’re looking for cabinet handles for your home, consider how frequently you cook in the kitchen.
-In this case, bar pulls work great because they’re roomy, easy to grip with wet hands, and easy to wipe down.
+If you cook often, bar pulls work great because they’re roomy, easy to grip with wet hands, and easy to wipe down.

 However, bail pulls may be the best option if you have toddlers around.
-Their design is naturally baby-proof since you have to lift the handle to remove it–easy for you but tricky for little fingers.
+Their design is naturally baby-proof since you have to lift the handle to open it – easy for you but tricky for little fingers.

 On the other hand, if you’re renovating your kitchen cabinets to sell the home, go for finishing rather than design.
 The best-selling finishes for kitchen handles are chrome, bronze, and satin nickel.